hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_quality_control_analysis.md

 ## Creating quality metrics for assessment

-Throughout the analysis workflow, we will rely heavily on the Seurat package; however, **Seurat has few functions to explore the QC in depth**.
-Therefore, we will be extracting the data from the Seurat object to perform our own assessment.
+Throughout the analysis workflow post-QC, we will rely heavily on the Seurat package; however, **Seurat has few functions to explore the QC in depth**.
+Therefore, we will be extracting the data from the Seurat object to perform our own quality assessment.

 ### Creating count data object